Sygil-Dev/sygil-webui/README.md

 ### GFPGAN
 Lets you improve faces in pictures using the GFPGAN model.
-There is a checkbox in every tab to use GFPGAN at 100%, and also a separate tab that just allows you to use GFPGAN on any picture, with a slider that controls how strongthe effect is.
+There is a checkbox in every tab to use GFPGAN at 100%, and also a separate tab that just allows you to use GFPGAN on any picture, with a slider that controls how strong the effect is.

 ![](images/GFPGAN.png)